kiketordera/advanced-performance/readme.md

 go run main.go
 ```

-## Thourbleshooting the code
+### Thourbleshooting the code

 - go mod init
 - go mod tidy

 <br>

-# With Docker
+## With Docker

-Go the the root of the folder, and create the image.
+Go to the root of the folder, and create the image.

 ```
 docker build -t nameImage .